 Otra Vez Winery is located in Calistoga and was founded and is operated by long time vintner Vincent Arroyo.
 While this is a new winery, it is built upon years of experience.
-Vincent first came to the Napa Valley in 1973 after a fellow employee mentioned an ad in the San Francisco Chronicle listing property for sale in Calistoga, located in the northern reaches of the Napa Valley.
-While Vince grew up in Hollister surrounded by farms he had no background in farming but knew he wanted to purchase land in a rural setting.
-He actually first looked at property west of Sebastopol in Sonoma County (which if he had purchased, Vincent Arroyo might be known for Pinot Noir rather then their current varietals including Petite Sirah).
+Vincent first came to Napa Valley in 1973 after a fellow employee mentioned an ad in the San Francisco Chronicle listing property for sale in Calistoga, located in the northern reaches of the Napa Valley.
+While Vince grew up in Hollister surrounded by farms, he had no background in farming but knew he wanted to purchase land in a rural setting.
+He actually first looked at property west of Sebastopol in Sonoma County (which if he had purchased, Vincent Arroyo might be known for Pinot Noir rather than their current varieties including Petite Sirah).

-Vincent didn’t know where Calistoga was exactly, but he drove up to the Napa Valley in 1973 – liked what he saw despite as he says, “the property being very run down” and the next year purchased 23 acres (Greenwood Ranch).
-At the time the ranch was mostly planted to prunes with patches of various varietals including Sauvignon Vert, Zinfandel, Charbono and Petite Sirah.
+Vincent didn’t know where Calistoga was exactly, but he drove up to Napa Valley in 1973 – liked what he saw despite as he says, “the property being very run down” and the next year purchased 23 acres (Greenwood Ranch).
+At the time the ranch was mostly planted to prunes with patches of various varieties including Sauvignon Vert, Zinfandel, Charbono and Petite Sirah.
 Vincent took time off from his job and spent about a year working for free for neighbors – learning the details of how to work with grape vines and eventually how to design vineyard layouts based on specific sites.

-The commutes were long – back and forth to Sunnyvale where he continued working as a mechanical engineer for several years – coming up for extended weekends and working on the ranch including eventually planting new vines.
+The commutes were long – back and forth to Sunnyvale where he continued working as a consulting mechanical engineer for several years – coming up for extended weekends and working on the ranch including eventually planting new vines.
 Wine making was dramatically different in the mid to late 1970’s in the Napa Valley compared to today.
-Vincent would take his grapes to the Napa Valley Coop (currently the site of Hall Winery) along with many of the growers in Napa – where their grapes would be inspected, sampled and weighed.
+Vincent would take his grapes to the Napa Valley Co-op (currently the site of Hall Winery) along with many of the growers in Napa – where their grapes would be inspected, sampled and weighed.
 Once the grapes were dropped off, the grower wouldn’t see the end result.
 Vincent remembers at times certain grapes were rejected by the inspector for whatever reason – and another winery would sometimes purchase the grapes at a lower cost.

 An old redwood barn stood on the property which Vincent describes as being a “see through barn” – he converted this into Vincent Arroyo’s first winery building.
-Unfortunately due to old electrical wiring which must have thrown a spark one night – one morning during late harvest in 1989 Vincent woke up to see that much of the barn had been destroyed by fire including wine that was already in tank.
+Unfortunately, due to old electrical wiring which must have thrown a spark one night – one morning during late harvest in 1989 Vincent woke up to see that much of the barn had been destroyed by fire including wine that was already in tank.

 Dismayed but not discouraged, he later rebuilt what is now the current winery and the tasting room at Vincent Arroyo Winery.
-Vincent Arroyo is now being run by the second generation family, by Vince’s daughter Adrian her husband Matt.
+Vincent Arroyo is now being run by the second-generation family, by Vince’s daughter Adrian her husband Matt.